intuit/Trapheus/README.md

 #### To setup the Trapheus in your AWS account, follow the steps below:

 1. Clone the Trapheus Git repository
 2. AWS Credentials configuration.
 Trapheus uses boto3 as client library to talk with Amazon Web Services.
-Feel free to [use any environment variables](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#environment-variables) that boto3 supports to configure credentials can be used to supply the Auth.
+Feel free to [use any environment variables](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#environment-variables) that boto3 supports to supply authentication credentials.
 3. Run ```pip install -r requirements.txt``` to install the dependency graph
 4. Run ```python install.py```